mokripat/LOG8505E_Deliverable/report/report.md

 let them practice and test obtained knowledge about DSMLs (Domain Specific Modeling Language) on real-world project.
 The selected domain of the project were Electronic Data Sheets (EDS) in the space industry.
 Throughout this course we had an opportunity to cooperate and get feedback from OpenCaesar and NASA engineers.
 This post is the final output from our assignment.
+For all output of our work check [Github](https://github.com/mokripat/LOG8505E_Deliverable) repository of this project.

 ## Problem description